cybence01/ButWorse_MiniProject_ViktorBergstroem/README.md

 ## AI
 - claude.ai: Used for improving scripts
 - Google Gemini: USed for improving scripts and manipulating pictures of fellow students.

+# Possible future additions
+Based on feedback received during the Demo Day:
+- Create a Headshot multiplier
+- Make barrels explode once they are shot

+Based on my own ideas / the zombie mode the game is inspired by:
+- Add an upgrade mechanic.
+The player should be able to spend the points they earn during the game.
+This can be spent on various upgrades from improving player stats to upgrading the gun
+- Add an ammunition system - As of right now the player has unlimited ammo.
+To increase the difficutly an ammunition system should be implemented.
+- Special enemies on every x'th round - like the Hellhounds from the original game.
+- A highscore mechanic